dot dot dot

 Media: Intellectual "property" in the digital age, Social effects of mass media.

-Program Assessment in colleges, Digital portfolios.
+Pedagogy +: Program Assessment in colleges, Digital portfolios, Metacognition.

 About Lee McGaan:

 Lee has taught a wide range of communication courses at Ohio University, Olivet College (MI), Wabash College (IN) and Monmouth College.
-His dissertation was nominated to the International Communication Association as the top doctoral thesis of the year in 1980.
+His dissertation was nominated to the International Communication Association as the top doctoral thesis of the year in 1980 in his specialty.
 He has served as a divisional officer of state, regional and international professional associations, presenting and publishing a substantial number of papers on communication and pedagogical topics.
-Joining the faculty at Monmouth College in 1986, he has served the college in a number of capacities including strategic planning, CATA 101 course director, faculty advisor to WMCR radio.
+Joining the faculty at Monmouth College in 1986, he has served the college in a number of capacities including as a strategic planner in two different decades, as COMM 101 course director, and faculty director for WMCR radio.
 He has chaired a number of faculty committees.
-Recently he served as Assistant Dean for Assessment, where his work in developing the college's assessment program was recognized by the North Central Association of Colleges and Schools as one of the principle strengths of Monmouth College.
-He has recently served as Chair of the Faculty and Institutional Development Committee and as Chair of the Department of Communication and Theatre Arts.
+He served as Assistant Dean for Assessment, where his work in developing the college's assessment program was recognized by the North Central Association of Colleges and Schools as one of the principle strengths of Monmouth College.
+He was a co-founder of the college's innovative Communication Across the Curriculum program.
+In 2016 he was recognized with the Hatch Award for Distinguished Teaching, the highest honor given to faculty at Monmouth College.

 Lee is married and lives on the west edge of Monmouth where he and his wife enjoy gardening and caring for horses and a variety of pets.
 He notes that his time as a student at Monmouth forever focused him on the value of liberal arts colleges.
-He has spent his career at small colleges because of the opportunity to get to know and work closely with students and (he hopes) make a difference in their lives.
+He has spent his career at small colleges because of the opportunity to get to know and work closely with students and (he hopes) to make a difference in their lives.

 Join the Blue Ribbon Online Free Speech Campaign